 In the event that an amendment concerns the remuneration of uLaw and that the latter is increased, users have 30 days to terminate the agreement.
 Any other amendment will be automatically enforceable towards users through its publication on the site or otherwise.
 The circumstance that users continue using the services of uLaw after such amendment implies the explicit and full acceptance of said amendments.

-uLaw is a community (network) the purpose of which is to participate in the delivery of services to users through the platform (website) operated by uLaw or conversely.
+uLaw is a community (network) the purpose of which is to participate in the delivery of services to users principally through the platform (website) operated by uLaw.
 The services delivered by users to other users with whom they enter into relation are rendered under the exclusive responsibility of users concerned. uLaw is neither providing on-line advices nor is it a lawyer partnership.

 Each user-lawyer acknowledges and confirms having contracted or being covered by a valid insurance contract regarding his/her professional risks.